se-rwth/se-rwth.github.io/_pages/research/Variability.md

 variant and can more easily be applied to derive and implement SPLs from existing products in industrial size projects.
 4. Delta-concepts are successfully applied to MontiArc and Simulink.
-5. Variability applied to modelling languages allows to capture semantic variation.
+5. Variability applied to modeling languages allows to capture semantic variation.
 This is essential to capture the semantics of the UML.
 6. **Industrial introduction of SPL** based development needs organizational and process adaptation and needs to be tailored to the individual company.